opnfv/vswitchperf/docs/to-be-reorganized/vswitchperf_ltd.rst

-**Note**: For throughput tests unless stated otherwise, test configurations should ensure that traffic traverses the installed flows through the switch, i.e. flows are installed and have an appropriate time out that doesn't expire before packet transmission starts.
+**Note**: For throughput tests unless stated otherwise, test configurations should ensure that traffic traverses the installed flows through the virtual switch, i.e. flows are installed and have an appropriate time out that doesn't expire before packet transmission starts.

 2.2.3.2 Flow Classification